 Sky Alland Scholarship

-The Sky Alland Scholarship is named for J. Schuyler Alland, a 1979 graduate of UVA’s McIntire School of Commerce and entrepreneur who built a successful national marketing research company.
-Alland died in 1992.
+The scholarship is named for J. Schuyler Alland, a 1979 graduate of UVA’s McIntire School of Commerce and an entrepreneur who built a successful national marketing research company before his tragic death in 1992.

 For further information, contact alumni-scholarships@virginia.edu.